gopal172002/MusicApp-Main-Host-/README.md

-# Music App - Micro Frontend Architecture
+# Music App - Main App

 This is a music application built using React and Micro Frontend Architecture.
 The application consists of two parts:
 1. Main App (Host) - Contains the authentication and container logic